Layr-Labs/eigenlayer-docs/docs/restaking-guides/0-restaking-user-guide/stage-2-testnet/testnet-native-restaking/validator-eligibility-withdrawal-prefix.md

 # Verify Validator Withdrawal Prefix (Optional)

-Beacon chain validators contain a field known as **withdrawal credentials,** a commitment to a private key that may be used later to withdraw funds from the validator's balance on the beacon chain.
+Beacon chain validators contain a field known 'withdrawal credentials', which can be utilized in the future to withdraw funds from the validator's balance on the beacon chain.
 The first two bytes of these credentials are known as the [**withdrawal prefix**](https://notes.ethereum.org/@launchpad/withdrawals-faq#Q-What-are-0x00-and-0x01-withdrawal-credentials-prefixes).

 The prefix can either be `0x00` or `0x01`: